Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

 Everyone knew the answer to monetizing content was advertising.
 It may have been difficult to generate significant revenue from it on the internet, especially in the early days.
 Yet gradually, the tech start-ups that survived cycles of boom and bust replaced the enthusiastic amateurs who had made all of the internet’s early sites.

 They weren’t selling content!
-The internet’s model couldn’t be changed, no matter how many companies hung themselves from the ramparts of paywalls.
+The internet’s free model couldn’t be changed, no matter how many companies hung themselves from the ramparts of paywalls.
 Content and services still had to be offered for free.
-What was being sold?

 You were.
 When content is free, the product is you.
 Content providers sell your attention to advertisers.
 This is the attention economy.